-Cultures from the collections are used by scientists who need to reassure themselves and others that the materials they are using are authentic, so the conclusions to their studies are valid and relevant.
+Cultures from the collections are used by scientists who need to be sure that the materials they are using are authentic, so the conclusions to their studies are valid and relevant.
 This is particularly important where research may lead to peer-reviewed publications, for example, in drug discovery and vaccine efficacy studies.
 Authenticated reference strains are also of paramount importance for clinical diagnostic testing, food, water and environmental microbiology testing and validation studies.

 The collections are:

-The European Collection of Cell Cultures (ECACC) for cell lines.
+The European Collection of Authenticated Cell Cultures (ECACC) for cell lines